Contractor Contact List: How to Build One and Never Lose a Good Contractor Again

 How to build and maintain your contractor list

 - After each contractor visit: Immediately add them to your list.
 Phone number, service they provided, date, your notes.
 Do it that day or you'll forget.
+Add the service date to your home maintenance log at the same time.

 - Photograph their business card: If they have one, take a photo and store it with their contact info